Focus and scope:

 Letters to the Editor

-All correspondence will be considered for publication if it contains constructive criticism on previously published articles in Emergency, the authors of which will have the right of reply.
+All correspondence will be considered for publication if it contains constructive criticism on previously published articles in Men's Health Journal, the authors of which will have the right of reply.
 In addition, reports of limited research or clinical experiences can be submitted in the form of a letter.
 The length should not exceed 700 words.

 Photo quiz should be arranged as follows: patient's imaging(s), brief case presentation followed by a question as “what is your diagnosis”, diagnosis, and discussion.
 It may be up to 1500 words.
 The maximum number of imagings is six.
 Number of references should not exceed ten.